 Defense against threats originating anywhere using the scale and power of a cloud service that analyzes hundreds of thousands of threats every day

-Please note that if AMP enabled MX devices are not upgraded prior to the above mentioned dates, AMP will fail to connect to AMP Cloud and result in a fail closed behavior.
+Note: If AMP enabled MX devices are not upgraded prior to the above mentioned dates, AMP will fail to connect to AMP Cloud and result in a fail closed behavior.
 This will cause all AMP inspected file downloads to be blocked unless AMP is manually disabled.